 Keep both JSDoc blocks (raw + alias) in sync.
 Document every parseCommand

 param after parser with @param.
-Add @remarks for the precision caveat
+Add @since <version> with the introducing

 packages/<pkg>/lib/commands/index.ts (bloom: per-family .../<family>/index.ts).